 Fiber and Your Diet

-Fiber is an important part of a healthy diet.
-According to the Institute of Medicine, women should strive for 20 to 25 grams and men should be getting between 30 to 40 grams of fiber a day.
+Fiber is an essential part of a healthy diet.
+According to the Institute of Medicine, women should strive for 20 to 25 grams, and men should be getting between 30 to 40 grams of fiber a day.

 To put that in perspective, an apple has roughly 4 grams of fiber.
 That means you’d have to eat 7 to 8 apples just to get on the low end of that fiber requirement.

-Keeping a mindful eye on fiber in your diet is important, and these vegan bran muffins can be a part of the solution.
+Keeping a mindful eye on fiber in your diet is essential, and these vegan bran muffins can be a part of the solution.

 For even more muffin options, be sure to try these cherry muffins.